solacemind/solacemind.github.io/README.md

 ---

 # ⚠️ Disclaimer
-**SolaceMind provides emotional support, not professional medical or psychological advice.**
+**Solace Mind provides emotional support, not professional medical or psychological advice.**

 If you are in crisis or need clinical help, please contact: